hatandspecs/keyboard-to-keyboard-cyberdeck/README.md

 * WiFi, NTP, first-boot package installation, SSH.
 * The Bluetooth keyboard, after a one-time manual bonding (see below).
 * fldigi 4.2.06 under Xvfb, driven over XML-RPC.
-Receive proven on real signals; transmit proven by the two contacts above.
+Receive proven on real signals; transmit proven by the four contacts above, in RTTY and BPSK31.
 * The over model in use: compose while receiving, `Ctrl-T` to send, `Ctrl-Y` to hand back, `Ctrl-C` verified to drop a live carrier.
 * Line editing with history recall, eight message memories with token